Encrypted overlay filesystems implementation for Android. Also available on GitHub: https://github.com/hardcore-sushi/DroidFS

 Decrypt and open file using external apps.
 These apps could save and send the files thus opened.

 Allow open volumes to be browsed in the system file explorer (DocumentProvider API).
 Encrypted files can then be selected from other applications, potentially with permanent access.
-This feature requires "Keep volume open when the app goes in background" to be enabled.
+This feature requires "Disable volume auto-locking", and works more reliably when "Keep volumes open" is also enabled.

 • Grant write access: